aceberg/aceberg/README.md

 ## Hi there 👋

 My name is Andrew, I am Linux admin and Self-Hosted apps developer.
+I am looking for a job as Frontend Developer (React) or Backend Developer (Go).
+Please, take a look at my [CV](https://aceberg.github.io/CV/)

 ### Skills
 ##### Dev